Beat-YT/FNFestival-Events/README.md

 ## EVENTS

-The events track must start with the text event `EVENTS`
+The events track must start with the text event (track name type) `EVENTS`

 Used to identify parts of the song: